> Return of Breast Cancer after Treatment (Recurrence, Relapse)

 - Bone pain

-Do not panic if you have symptoms like weight change and bone pain.
+Do not panic if you have symptoms like weight change or bone pain.
 These are common and most often do not mean that the breast cancer has spread.
 However, you should discuss any symptoms with your health care provider.

 Based on the symptoms above, tests are done to see if the breast cancer has returned and spread to other organs (metastasized).
 Depending on the symptoms, follow-up tests, such as blood tests (including tumor marker tests) and imaging tests (including bone scans, CT scans, PET scans and chest X-rays) may be used to check for metastases.
 Other tests may also be done.
 For people with no symptoms of metastases, blood and imaging tests (other than mammography) are not a standard part of follow-up care.
 Using blood or imaging tests to check for early metastases in people with no symptoms of metastases does not increase survival .